Stevecool023/S.cool_Python/README.md

 > A simple program illustrating chaotic behavior.
 > A program converting temperature from degrees celsius to degree fahrenheit.
 > A code that finds the average of two numbers.
+> A program that calculates the compound interest.

 # Stephen@karanja.